lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 These changes allow for the creation of scatter plots that highlight the income levels of individuals, with custom color coding and without additional elements like a best fit line or correlation coefficient.
-The resulting grid of plots is then saved as images in the specified paths.
+The resulting subplots are then saved as images in the specified paths.